jboss-developer/jboss-eap-quickstarts/jts/README.md

 A simple MDB has been provided that prints out the messages sent but this is not a transactional MDB and is purely provided for debugging purposes.

-After users complete this quickstart, they are invited to run through the following quickstart:

-1. _jts-distributed-crash-rec_ - The crash recovery quickstart builds upon the _jts_ quickstart by demonstrating the fault tolerance of JBossAS.
+After  you complete this quickstart, you are invited to run through the [jts-distributed-crash-rec](../jts-distributed-crash-rec/README.md) quickstart.
+The crash recovery quickstart builds upon this quickstart by demonstrating the fault tolerance of Red Hat JBoss Enterprise Application Platform.

 System requirements